spacecheese/bluez_peripheral/docs/source/characteristics_descriptors.rst

 You should read the :doc:`quickstart guide <index>` before reading this.
 If you were looking for a characteristic reference you can find it :doc:`here <ref/gatt/characteristic>`.

-**Characteristics are designed to work the same way as the built-in property class.**
+Characteristics are designed to work the same way as the built-in property class.
 A list of Bluetooth SIG recognised characteristics, services and descriptors is `available on their website <https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf>`_.

-Characteristic and descriptor function are assumed to be members of a service class by type hints.
-Though it is possible manually invoke the characteristic and descriptor decorators on a function that is not a member of a service it is not recomended.
-**If you do this with a method your** :class:`self` **argument will be the associated service or None.**
+These are reccommended over creating a custom characteristic where possible since other devices may already support them.

 Exceptions
 ----------